Student Visa Australia

 Can I work full-time?

-- Once you have commenced your study, and after you have been granted work permission, you may work full-time during vacations when your semester is not in session.
+- Once you have commenced your study, and after you have been granted work permits, you may work full-time during vacations when your semester is not in session.

-- During session you may work up to 20 hours a week.
+- During session, you may work up to 40 hours per fortnight.

 When can I travel to Australia and do I need a return ticket?